OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1675574177865,
+			"updated": 1675658631256,
 			"link": "https://www.wikiwand.com/en/Najran",
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "🌐So, Rabia migrated with \nhis family from Yemen to  \n[[Najran]], which was linked \nto El-Sham (currently the \ncountries of Syria, Lebanon, \nJordon, & Palestine) ruled by\nthe Roman empire", "rawText": "So, Rabia migrated with his family from Yemen to  [[https://www.wikiwand.com/en/Najran|Najran]], which was linked to El-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire", "baseline": 122,
+			"text": "🌐So, Rabia migrated with \nhis family from Yemen to  \n[[Najran]], which was linked \nto Ash-Sham (currently the \ncountries of Syria, Lebanon, \nJordon, & Palestine) ruled by\nthe Roman empire", "rawText": "So, Rabia migrated with his family from Yemen to  [[https://www.wikiwand.com/en/Najran|Najran]], which was linked to Ash-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire", "baseline": 122,
 			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "GpPjKJieUbflhPEFioVH8",
-			"originalText": "🌐So, Rabia migrated with his family from Yemen to  [[Najran]], which was linked to El-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire"
+			"originalText": "🌐So, Rabia migrated with his family from Yemen to  [[Najran]], which was linked to Ash-Sham (currently the countries of Syria, Lebanon, Jordon, & Palestine) ruled by the Roman empire"
 		},
 		{
 			"type": "arrow",
-			"version": 7688,
+			"version": 8053,
-			"versionNonce": 1605674062,
+			"versionNonce": 1506835342,
 			"isDeleted": false,
 			"id": "kUXalFVkkcle3pH2oHu1M",
 			"fillStyle": "hachure",